VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 Learn more about [key concepts](https://docs.victoriametrics.com/keyConcepts.html) of VictoriaMetrics and follow the [quick start guide](https://docs.victoriametrics.com/Quick-Start.html) for a better experience.

+If you have questions about VictoriaMetrics, then feel free asking them at [VictoriaMetrics community Slack chat](https://slack.victoriametrics.com/).

 [Contact us](mailto:info@victoriametrics.com) if you need enterprise support for VictoriaMetrics.
 See [features available in enterprise package](https://docs.victoriametrics.com/enterprise.html).
 Enterprise binaries can be downloaded and evaluated for free